D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: Introduction

 Beyond the choice of sensors, the underlying map representation plays a pivotal role in the accuracy and efficiency of localization systems.
 Most of the state-of-the-art LiDAR SLAM approaches represent maps in the form of point clouds (3D points and/or features) together with ICP-like methods for LiDAR registration \cite{GICP}\cite{KISSICP}.
 While effective, these discrete representations often face challenges in scalability, sparsity, and differentiability \cite{Voxfield}\cite{OpenVDB}.
 To address these limitations, distance fields, particularly Signed and Truncated Distance Fields \cite{Curless1996A}, have emerged as a promising alternative.
 These volumetric representations capture obstacle proximity in a continuous fashion, which is especially beneficial for point cloud registration tasks by providing smooth gradients and implicit surface descriptions.
 However, the application to LiDAR SLAM is still limited to relatively small volumes (rooms, house floor, etc) or with large quantization errors that prevent their use in general purpose application \cite{iSDF}\cite{ HIO-SDF}.
 As a result, most LiDAR Distance Field approaches in the state of the art focus on mapping, assuming perfect sensor localization \cite{VDB-GPDF}\cite{Voxfield}.

-This paper presents, to the best of our knowledge, the first 6DoF LiDAR Inertial SLAM method based on simultaneous mapping of truncated distance field in large volumes.
+This paper presents, to the best of our knowledge, the first 6DoF LiDAR-Inertial odometry method based on simultaneous mapping of truncated distance field in large volumes.
 Although the approach has potential for parallelization, it is able to map the environment and estimate the odometry approaching real time using just CPU.
 Unlike learning-based methods, the proposed Fast-TDF approach provides an accurate representation of the environment from the first scan.

 The paper is structured as follows.
-First, Section \ref{sec:soa} analyses the current state of the art on LiDAR odometry and distance field computation.
+First, Section \ref{sec:soa} analyzes the current state of the art on LiDAR odometry and distance field computation.
 Later, the proposed Fast Truncated Distance Field method is presented in Section \ref{sec:ftedf}.
 Then, Section \ref{sec:dlo} details the LiDAR-Inertial odometry approach based on simultaneous TDF mapping.
 The proposed methods are tested and benchmarked using public datasets and open-sourced LiDAR odometry approaches in Section \ref{sec:exp}.
 Finally, Section \ref{sec:conclusions} presents the conclusions and future work.